Couple's 2 adopted kids found dead; Tenn. adoption process questioned

-KNOXVILLE, Tenn.
-(WVLT) - The process of adoption in Tennessee has been called into question after investigators found the bodies of two adopted children on two different East Tennessee properties.
+The process of adoption in Tennessee has been called into question after investigators found the bodies of two adopted children on two different East Tennessee properties.

-Shirley Gray, 60 (left) and Michael Anthony Gray, Sr., 63 (right) are accused of burying two of their adopted children. / Source: Roane County Jail

-Michael and Shirley Gray are accused of abusing, starving and eventually burying two of their adopted children, according to warrants filed by the Knox County Sheriff’s Office.
+, according to warrants filed by the Knox County Sheriff’s Office.

 A young girl, 13-year-old Sophie Heather Gray, was found buried behind a home in Roane County where the parents, Michael and Shirley Gray, lived with their four adopted children.
 A young boy, Jonathan Gray, was found buried behind a home in Knox County’s Halls neighborhood where the couple previously lived with their five adopted children and their biological adult son.